bitovi/academy/src/react-native/07-debugging-devtools/debugging-devtools.md

 Inspect Props and State:
 - Select a component from the component tree to inspect its props and state.
-- View the current props and state values, and observe how they affect the component's rendering.
+- View the current props and state values, and observe how they affect the component’s rendering.

 Modify Props:
 - Experiment with modifying props directly from the DevTools panel.
-- Change prop values and observe how they affect the component's appearance or behavior in real-time.
+- Change prop values and observe how they affect the component’s appearance or behavior in real-time.

 ## Objective 2: React Native Debugger